antibitcoin/ReflectionAnyLLM/README.md

 **Online Demo**: [freemindgpt.com/reflectionanyllm](https://freemindgpt.com/reflectionanyllm/)
-*Important*: This demo is running on OpenRouter's free tier, utilizing `Gemini-pro-1.5`, which is a relatively small model.
+*Important*: This demo is running on OpenRouter's free tier, utilizing `Gemini-pro-1.5`, .
 While it showcases basic functionality, for more advanced use cases, models like GPT-4o, LLaMA 3.1 70b, or 405b would offer far better performance.
 The demo may also occasionally stop working if usage limits are exceeded.

 ---